petender/TWTraders-WebSite/README.md

 > Note: you can change the InstrumentationKey of the **Application Insight** that is configured by default.

-# Deploy as part of AKS (Azure Kubernetes Service)
+# Deploy as part of AKS (Azure Kubernetes Service) sdfdfqdsf

 Please follow these steps to deploy the web in the same AKS where Backend is running instead of deploying to an App Service.